guoyunhe/wouter-search/README.md

 - Require wouter 3.x
 - Require React 16.8+. preact is **NOT** supported at the moment. (open an issue if you need it!)
-- Search parameters are considered as strings.
-You have to write your own wrapper if you need to process JSON. (open an issue if you really need it!)

 ## Installation